sheafk/ios-variable-scope-ios-0616/README.md

 4. Write the method body for `removeAllObjectsFromArray:`.
 This method should empty the argument array of its objects.
 Note how this method doesn't return anything; the passed array should be modified in-place.

-<a href='https://learn.co/lessons/ios-variable-scope' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-variable-scope' title='Variable Scope: Lab'>Variable Scope: Lab</a> on Learn.co and start learning to code for free.</p>